Education and Research

 My current research focuses on Applied Primate Ethology, the application of scientific methods of studying primate behavior to real world problems.
 The Sonoma State University Primate Ethology Research Lab helps match advanced undergraduate and graduate students with projects that local zoos are interested in conducting so that they can better understand the animals they care for.
 The squirrel monkey research team (left), is a collaboration between San Francisco Zoo primate keepers and SSU students trying to better understand the behavior of an all-male troop of squirrel monkeys.

 My dissertation research focused on the relationship between habitat structure and the habitat structure and the anti-predator behavior of patas (Erythrocebus patas) and vervet (Cercopithecus aethiops) monkeys in Laikipia, Kenya.
-I am interested in the strategies vervets and patas employ to escape from predators such as leopards, eagles and snakes, and how these strategies change depending on the structure of the immediate environment (e.g., tree height, canopy cover, grass density).I have also studied alarm calling behavior in vervet and patas monkeys.
+I was interested in the strategies vervets and patas employ to escape from predators such as leopards, eagles and snakes, and how these strategies change depending on the structure of the immediate environment (e.g., tree height, canopy cover, grass density).I have also studied alarm calling behavior in vervet and patas monkeys.
 Patas monkeys give "bark-grunt" and "nyow" vocalizations in response to terrestrial predators, such as leopards (video courtesy of Marcia Brown).
 You can find more information about my research by looking at my publications.